Esri/hub-py/README.md

 # arcgishub
-The `arcgishub` package acts as the Python interface to ArcGIS Hub.
-It intends to serve both, the city and community user-base of Hub by allowing automation of several Hub worksflows and simplifying the use of the Hub information model.
-It is built over the `arcgis` Python API.
+* The `arcgishub` package acts as the Python interface to ArcGIS Hub.
+It aims to serve both, the enterprise and community user-base of Hub by allowing automation of several Hub worksflows and simplifying the use of the Hub information model.
+* It is built over the `arcgis` Python API.
 Click [here](https://developers.arcgis.com/python/) to learn more about the API.
-This package is built to be used in the Jupyter Notebook development environment.
+* The intended UI for this API is the Jupyter Notebook development environment.

 In order to install Python, install the bundle that comes with the Anaconda distribution (Refer [this](https://www.anaconda.com/distribution/))